Gjum/Snitchcord/README.md

 Standard world names are replaced with their friendlier variants (see table).

-You can put colons around optional format keys (`nonEnter`, `nonWorld`) that you'd like to be formatted only when they are shown.
+You can put colons around optional format keys (`nonEnter`, `nonWorld`, etc.) that you'd like to be formatted only when they are shown.

-For example, upon a snitch entry event, the output for the alert format
+For example, upon a snitch entry event, the output for alert format

 `{"content":"<player> **<nonEnter>** at <snitch>"}`